-Khami Ruins is an extensive complex of stonewalled sites that lies just west of Bulawayo.
+Khami World Heritage Site, formerly known as Khami Ruins, is an extensive complex of stonewalled sites that lies just west of Bulawayo.

 Khami is dominated by a series of terraced stone ruins, often highly decorated.

 The largest comprises of three, tiered platforms that was the home of the King and his family.
 The imposing front façade marked the main entrance.

 Visitors are able to wander around the site on several paths taking in the site’s unique cultural and natural heritage.

 The main platform is reached by bearing left at the game board by the museum walking along the fence and following the path.

 You will arrive at the impressive decorated tiers of the main platform which mark the front of the royal residence.

 The open area in the front could have been used as a Royal Court.
 As you go up the main passageway there is a small alcove on your right which could have been for the guards.